JeffFessler/mirt/README.md

 All the code is here,
 but to keep the repo size small, the data and the compiled mex files are not included.
-Currently one must still use the .tgz file to get all of that.
+Currently one must still use the .tgz file to get the complete version of the mex files and data.

+To get some, but not all, of the mex files using this github repo, one can run the script ir\_mex\_build.m from the repo's home directory.
+To get some, but not all, of the data used in the examples, this repo will automatically download data from a data repo at https://github.com/JeffFessler/MIRTdata and store it on your machine.
-I will eventually work on some other way to distribute the data and mex files.
+I will eventually work on some other way to distribute the complete data and mex files.

 This Matlab code is no longer being very actively maintained because I am switching to using Julia instead.
 See: